-In order to improve operations, improve shareholder return, and meet the expectations of the end-user; we recommend establishing core operational metrics to watch daily, weekly, and monthly to make sure you are meeting customer expectations and providing an acceptable level of return.
+In order to improve operations, improve shareholder return, and meet the expectations of the end-user we recommend establishing core operational metrics to observe daily, weekly, and monthly to make sure you are meeting customer expectations and providing an acceptable level of return.
 That is where key performance indicators (KPIs) come into play.

-- Cost.
 We calculate cost per unit shipped by dividing total freight costs by number of units shipped per period.
-Cost is one of the main metrics of the supply chain.
-It is a key measure of efficiency.
+Cost is one of the main metrics of the supply chain and a key measure of efficiency.

-- Service.
-Customers expect on time delivery and shipments.
-An on time shipment is one that is off the dock and in transit as scheduled.
+Customers expect on-time delivery and shipments.
+An on-time shipment is one that is off the dock and in-transit as scheduled.
 Service metrics calculate the percentage of deliveries and shipments that meet expectations to help you see where you can improve by way of warehouse and transport.

-No single KPI is more important than the rest.
-Focusing only on quality, for example, may meet the quality expectations of the end user and end customer—but what happens to your cost?
+No single KPI is more important than others.
+Focusing solely on quality, for example, may meet the quality expectations of the end user and end customer—but what happens to your cost?
 Each measurement should balance so no one metric drives another in the wrong direction.

 How often should you review the data collected on these six key supply chain KPIs?
 If you only analyze it monthly, it’s like running the business looking in a rear view mirror.
 This is a lagging indicator, because it is too reactive.
-You cannot change the past.
 By moving your measurement process down to the hourly level, you have time to effect change by the end of the day.

 To Sum It All Up

 Tracking KPIs is like keeping a running scorecard that allows you to be hands-on in achieving progress toward your strategic objectives.
+Don’t be impressed by businesses that establish dashboards with 30 plus KPI’s as they have no chance to apply them.
 By responding proactively to the metrics at hand, you will stay on track to meet those business goals.